-- The provision of [FS 1008.25(8)(b)] relating to public school student progression and the district school board's policies and procedures on student retention and promotion. - By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the reading portion of the FCAT 2.0. - By grade, the number and percentage of students retained in grades 3 through 10. - Any revisions to the district board's policy on student retention and promotion from the prior year.
+- The provision of [FS 1008.25(8)(b)] relating to public school student progression and the district school board's policies and procedures on student retention and promotion. - By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the statewide, standardized Reading assessment. - By grade, the number and percentage of students retained in grades 3 through 10. - Any revisions to the district board's policy on student retention and promotion from the prior year.